jovana-rakocevic/next-js-starter/README.md

 ### Eslint

-Eslint is configured however feel free to adjust to specific projects needs by editing .eslintrc.json file
+If you are using vscode install ESLint https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint Eslint is configured however feel free to adjust to specific projects needs by editing .eslintrc.json file

 ### Tailwind config